kkinnear/zprint/README.md

 the same, you might as well do a hang, since a flow buys you nothing.
-The difference in these indents `(- hang-indent flow-indent)` is compared to the value of `:hang-diff`, and if this difference is <= then it just does the hang regardless.  `:hang-diff` is by default 1, since even if a flow buys you one more space to the left, it often looks kind of odd.
+The difference in these indents `(- hang-indent flow-indent)` is compared to the value of `:hang-diff`, and if this difference is <= then it skips the `:hang-expand` check.  `:hang-diff` is by default 1, since even if a flow buys you one more space to the left, it often looks kind of odd.
 You could set `:hang-diff` to 0 if you wanted to be more "strict", and see if you like the results better.
 Probably you won't want to deal